 - Big letters to make it easily readable.
 Remember that many signs are seen while people are on the move;

 - More spacious.
-A clear font becomes even clearer if the letters are spaced more widely than usual;
+A clear font becomes even clearer if the letters are spaced a bit more widely than usual;

 - Use only well-known pictograms.
 Designers tend to think that everyone immediately understands an icon.
-Like we needed time to learn the alphabet, learning the meaning of pictograms also takes time;
+However, like we needed time to learn the alphabet, learning the meaning of pictograms also takes time;

 - Short, clear message.
 Don’t confuse people;